vrinda01go/TSS-python/Python Library/README.md

 NumPy’s main object is the homogeneous multidimensional array where their dimensions are called axes and the number of axes is called rank.
 NumPy’s array class is called ndarray aka array.To read more about NumPy head over to this [link](https://numpy.org/doc/stable/user/whatisnumpy.html)

 ### Installation of Numpy
 For installation you can refer [this](https://www.w3schools.com/python/numpy/numpy_getting_started.asp) Once you are done with the installation part , you can use it by importing it in your applications by adding **import** keyword.

+### Getting Started With Numpy

+Check this [notebook](https://github.com/vrinda01go/TSS-python/blob/main/Python%20Library/NumPy.ipynb) to get basic knowledge of Numpy.Relevant links to websites and documentations have been provided in the notebook itself.